Vascular Diseases and Vascular Treatment - Blogs

 Varicose veins are dilated, tortuous, and superficial veins that typically appear blue or purple on the lower extremities.
 They are caused by venous insufficiency.

-The Mechanism of Venous Reflux Healthy veins contain one-way valves that push blood upward against gravity.
+Healthy veins contain one-way valves that push blood upward against gravity.
 When these valves weaken, blood flows backward and pools in the lower legs—a condition known as venous reflux.
 This increased pressure causes the veins to stretch and bulge.

 Clinical Symptoms